 Railroad Asbestos Exposure Lawyer

 It can take as many as 40 years after exposure for the effects of asbestos to become apparent with outward symptoms like shortness of breath or chest pain.
-Those who are exposed the longest, as in the cases of railroad workers, are at the highest risk for developing these diseases and condition.
+Those who are exposed the longest, as in the cases of railroad workers, are at the highest risk for developing these diseases.

 Not only are those who work around asbestos or products that contain asbestos at risk, their families are also.
 Immediate families are exposed to asbestos through their contact with the clothing, skin, and hair of the person directly exposed, increasing their risk of developing an asbestos-related disease as well.